EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-When Mr Mejia found a deportation order in his mail in 2001. he rushed in pantc to his lawyer's office "But the office wasn't there anymore, and there was nowhere to find him," said Mr. Mejia, who gained permanent resident status --- his
+When Mr Mejia found a deportation order in his mail in 2001. he rushed in pantc to his lawyer's office "But the office wasn't there anymore, and there was nowhere to find him," said Mr. Mejia, who gained permanent resident status---his

-green card --- after turnmg to a second lawyer hr described as "my angel "
+green card---after turnmg to a second lawyer hr described as "my angel "

 Mr. Mejia wasn't Mr. Gadda's only victim.
 When the State Bar of